 Kale microgreens are simply young versions of the same plant.
 They are fast and easy to grow, making them a great microgreen for beginners.
-Kale microgreens also contain as much as 4 times more nutrients than a full mature kale plant.
-Which makes it a very beneficial microgreen for you're overall health.
+Kale microgreens also contain as much as 4 times more nutrients than a fully mature kale plant, which makes it a very beneficial microgreen for your overall health.

 Some varieties of kale include:

 Vates Blue Curled

 Now that you know what kale microgreens are let's get into the materials you are going to need to follow along in this guide.

 You can grow kale microgreens with just a microgreen kit and a pack of kale seeds right by your window if you have a well-sunlit window.
 If not, then I recommend you get an LED grow light.
 You'll also need a wired shelf under which to place the LED grow lights.

 Growing Medium: Such as soil or coco coir